-- 1. Also referred to as "services furnished without payment by financial intermediaries, except life insurance carriers." - 2.
+- Also referred to as "services furnished without payment by financial intermediaries, exept life insurance carriers."
 The foreign CPIs are adjusted for differences in exchange rates.

-- 1. The concepts and methodologies that underlie the NIPAs are subject to periodic improvements as part of the comprehensive and annual NIPA updates, and information about these improvements is available on BEA's website.
-See also "The 2021 Annual Update of the National Income and Product Accounts," Survey of Current Business 101 (August 2021). - 2.
+- 1. The concepts and methodologies that underlie the NIPAs are subject to periodic improvements as part of the comprehensive and annual updates of the NEAs, and information about these improvements is available on BEA's website.
+See also "The 2022 Annual Update of the National Economic Accounts," Survey of Current Business 102 (November 2022). - 2.
 For detailed descriptions of the fundamental concepts, definitions, classifications, and accounting framework that underlie the NIPAs and of the general sources and methods that are used to prepare the estimates, see NIPA Handbook: Concepts and Methods of the U.S. National Income and Product Accounts on BEA's website. - 3.
 For specific information on key monthly source data incorporated in the current quarterly estimates, see "GDP and the Economy" in the Survey. - 4.
 See U.S. International Economic Accounts: Concepts and Methods on BEA's website.
-Improvements in methodology are usually introduced as part of annual ITA revisions; see Ami Adjoh-Baliki and Jason Sutterley, "Annual Update of the U.S. International Transactions Accounts," Survey 101 (July 2021). - 5.
-For additional information on the commodity-flow method, see "Chapter 4: Estimating Methods" in NIPA Handbook: Concepts and Methods of the U.S. National Income and Product Accounts, 4-11. - 6.
-For additional information, see "Estimating Methods," 4-12 and "What is the retail-control method?" - 7.
-For additional information, see "Estimating Methods," 4-14. - 8.
+Improvements in methodology are usually introduced as part of annual ITA revisions; see "Annual Update of the U.S. International Transactions Accounts," Survey 102 (July 2022). - 5.
+For additional information on the commodity-flow method, see "Chapter 4: Estimating Methods" in NIPA Handbook: Concepts and Methods of the U.S. National Income and Product Accounts.
+4-9. - 6.
+For additional information, see "Estimating Methods," 4-9 and "What is the retail-control method?" - 7.
+For additional information, see "Estimating Methods," 4-12. - 8.
 For details, see "Chapter 9: Government Consumption Expenditures and Gross Investment." - 9.
-For the real estimates, the distinction between annual and quarterly methodologies is less important than it is for the current-dollar estimates.
+For estimates of real GDP, the distinction between annual and quarterly methodologies is less important than it is for the current-dollar estimates.
 For the relatively few cases in which the annual and quarterly source data differ, the major differences are noted.